 The best way to decide on the best dog grooming schedule is to pay attention to your dog's current presentation – does his coat look dull?
 Does his coat look oily?
 Is he shedding excessively?
 Is he itching?
 Has plaque built up on his teeth since the last tooth brushing?
 Are his nails too long?
 Do his ears smell a little “off”?

 Taking note of these things will let you know that your current schedule isn’t quite cutting the mustard.
 Let’s take a look at some specifics so that you can get a better idea of what the best dog grooming schedule looks like.

 1. Brushing Your Dog

-Brushing your dog is done for a number of reasons – to remove dirt and debris from the coat, to remove dead hair from the coat, to reduce shedding in the home by removing loosened hair from the coat, and stimulating oil production to keep the coat healthy.
+Brushing your dog is done for a number of reasons – to remove dirt and debris from the coat, to remove dead hair from the coat, to reduce shedding in the home (and your clothes) by removing loosened pet hair from the coat, and lastly for stimulating oil production to keep the dog's coat healthy.

 Every dog should be brushed once a week to help to maintain coat health and appearance.
 Heavy shedders, longer haired dogs, working dogs, and dogs prone to matting of the coat should be brushed more frequently.